Ross-Murphy/GitHubOrgMgmt/README.md

   -o ORG, --org ORG     Name of GitHub Organization.
 Can be read from ENV var GITHUB_ORG_NAME -f [FILE], --file [FILE]
                         File name to write yaml output -c, --complete        Complete.
 Used with --repo.
+Crawl repo branches to discover who's commited.
+Warning: May trigger Rate Limit
-Crawl commits to discover who has commited to repo on any branch -m, --members         output list of Organization Members.
+  -m, --members         output list of Organization Members.
 Only org members can belong to a team
 ```